-Supplemental disability benefits provide extra income protection for employees enrolled in the Death and Disability Plan whose salaries are greater than $110,000.
+Supplemental disability benefits provide extra income protection for employees enrolled in the Death and Disability Plan whose salaries are more than the amount protected by disability benefits through the Death and Disability Plan.

 To determine the amount you can elect, round down your effective salary to the nearest $10,000.
 If that amount is at least $120,000, you can buy supplemental disability coverage.
-In other words your effective salary must be more than $120,000 to apply for this coverage.
+In other words, your effective salary must be at least $120,000 to apply for this coverage.

 Read more details about using these benefits.